raymondsitu/messengerAnalytics/README.md

 # messengerAnalytics
 python analysis tool for Facebook messenger data

-Download your Facebook messages data in JSON format from Facebook.
+1. Download your Facebook messages data in JSON format from Facebook.
+2. Install Python dependencies and download messengerAnalytics.py
+3. Place all Facebook conversation folders in directory: ./data/messages/*
+4. Run Python script from command line

 ## measure and plot metrics such as:
 - Avg number of messages per day during friendship